Terms you need to know

 Stamp duty

-This is a government tax that must be paid when you purchase a property.
-It is now known referred to as land transfer duty.
-The amount of tax payable is based on the purchase price of the property and can vary based (1) the state in which you purchase the property (2) the entity in which you purchase your property (3) your first home buyer status and (4) whether or not you are buying off the plan; these 4 are among other factors but are the main ones to consider at the outset.
+This government tax must be paid when you purchase a property.
+It is also referred to as land transfer duty.
+Tax payable is based on the purchase price of the property and can vary based (1) which state you purchase the property in (2) the entity in which you purchase your property (3) your first home buyer status and (4) whether or not you are buying off the plan; these 4 are among other factors but are the main ones to consider at the outset.
 Learn more and use the calculators to estimate this figure here.
 Remember to ALWAYS consider the terms of the stamp duty department per State.

 PLEASE NOTE: